alvinr/docker-demo/mariadb/vote/README.md

 The app will be available at http://prod.myapp.com

-You can log onto the Aerospike and look at data with aql
+You can log onto the MariaDB and look at data

-    $ docker run -it --rm --net prod aerospike/aerospike-tools aql -h prod_aerospike_1
+    $ docker run -it --rm mariadb sh -c 'exec mysql -h"172.17.0.3" -P"3306" -uroot -p"foo"'

+    MariaDB [(none)]> use test
-    aql> select * from test.votes
+    MariaDB [test]> select * from votes
-    aql> select * from test.summary
+    MariaDB [test]> select * from summary;

 ## Running demo - Part Two: Scale the DB
+!!!!
+TO BE COMPLETED - NEED TO INTEGRATE MAXSACLE

-    $ docker-compose scale aerospike=3
+    $ docker-compose scale mariadb=3

-You can look at the cluster topology with

-    $ docker run -it --rm --net prod aerospike/aerospike-tools asadm -e i -h prod_aerospike_1

 # Building the images
 If you want to rebuild the images for any reason, you will need to build, push and update the compose files as necessary (since you will push to a new repo)